 6.1 The spindles may preferably be chemically coloured or plated.

-6.2 The tubes, flanges, stretcher bars and caps, if made of steel shall be finished smooth and shall be enamelled or nickel-chrome plated to service grade no. 1 [classification code Fe/(s Ni) 10b (Cr r)] of IS 1068 or cadmium plated to service condition no. 2 (classification no. Fe/Cd 8) of IS 1572 or zinc plated to service condition No. 2 (classification no. Fe/Zn 7.5) of IS 1573 and if made of aluminium alloys shall be finished smooth and shall be enamelled or nickel-chrome plated to service grade no. 1 [Classification Code Al/(s Ni) 10b (Cr r)] of IS 1068.
+6.2 The tubes, flanges, stretcher bars and caps, if made of steel shall be finished smooth and shall be enamelled or nickel-chrome plated to service grade no. 1 [classification code Fe/(s Ni) 10b (Cr r)] of IS 1068 or cadmium plated to service condition no. 2 (classification no. Fe/Cd 8) of IS 1572 or zinc plated to service condition no. 2 (classification no. Fe/Zn 7.5) of IS 1573 and if made of aluminium alloys shall be finished smooth and shall be enamelled or nickel-chrome plated to service grade no. 1 [Classification Code Al/(s Ni) 10b (Cr r)] of IS 1068.

-NOTE

-In view of the shape of some of the components a uniform thickness of plating is not to be expected.
+NOTE — In view of the shape of some of the components a uniform thickness of plating is not to be expected.
 Therefore, in order to ensure that the thickness of nickel plating at any point is not less than that specified, an appropriately higher plating thickness should be aimed at.

 6.3 Finished surfaces without plating shall be given a suitable rustproof treatment unless the substrate material is corrosion resistant.